ujjwolpaudel/ujjwolpaudel.github.io/_pages/about.md

 * Presented at INFORMS Marketing Science Conference, Miami FL, June 2023.
 I was also an invited Doctoral Fellow at the Doctoral Consortium in the conference.

-* Participated at Experimental Economics Summer School, Michigan State University, May 2022.

 - - -

 Prior to joining ASU, I studied mathematics at [ETH Zürich](https://math.ethz.ch) and [Jacobs University Bremen](http://math.jacobs-university.de), where I completed my MS and BS, respectively.